Conditions of Carriage

 Local Services (N41, N42, N43 N44, N46, N47, 145, 146, 147, 148, 149) One accompanied, well-behaved dog or other small animal which will not be a danger or a nuisance for other customers or our staff is allowed to travel with you on our buses at the discretion of the driver who may reasonably decide where on the bus the animal is best carried.

-Where appropriate, dogs must be muzzled or put on a lead in accordance with the Dangerous Dogs Act.
+All dogs must be kept on leads at all times and dogs must be muzzled where they are likely to be dangerous or where this is legally required in accordance with the Dangerous Dogs Act or other equivalent legislation.
 Small animals must be caged, boxed or kept on a lead.
 Any animal carried must remain under control and must not be allowed to sit on the seats.

 If you bring an animal onto a bus, you will be held responsible for any damage, loss or injury arising from its presence on the bus.